-Consecutive Interpreting Services
+Consecutive Interpretation Services

 Sometimes you don’t need to understand what’s being said the second it’s being said, but you do need to know in the very near future.
 The consecutive interpretation of your meeting, legal appointment or workshop will ensure that these events will run smoothly.

-What is Consecutive Interpreting?
+What is Consecutive Interpretation?

 The consecutive interpretation of spoken words happens after sections of speech.
 The interpreter waits for a suitable break before delivering the speech in the target language.
 No technology is normally required.